darsor/spintable/README.md

-spin table project
+# Spin table project
+### Center for Space Engineering, Utah State University

+This repository provides code that interfaces with various sensors for the spin table.
+It also includes a COSMOS config folder.

-to build, follow these steps:
+### to build, follow these steps:
 `mkdir build` to create a build directory
 `cd build` to move into that directory
 `cmake ..` to generate the makefile